top of page

 Till age snow white hairs on thee,

-The catalog of weird and impressive images such as a falling star, the devil's cleft foot, mermaids singing, etc. make the poem rich and intriguing to read.
+The catalog of weird and impressive images, such as a falling star, the devil's cleft foot, and mermaids singing, makes the poem rich and intriguing to read.
+They all amount to our modern hyperbolic saying of "You stand a snowball's chance in hell to achieve [insert impossible goal].
 In short, "Go and Catch a Falling Star" is a good example of hyperbole being used for both humorous and artistic effect in terms of evoking imagery.